 How to recognise early warning signs

-The the operator include chasing losses, hiding play from loved ones, and betting money needed for essentials.
+The casino include chasing losses, hiding play from loved ones, and betting money needed for essentials.
 Early recognition prevents financial and emotional collapse.

 Chasing losses describes the compulsive urge to gamble again after a loss in hopes of recouping money.
 This often escalates spending beyond affordable limits.